Space Sweepers: Plot summary

 Sullivan's UTS forces track down the two groups and kill the Black Foxes.
 However, he spares Tae-ho, Jang, Park and Bubs due to his past relationships with the former two.
 In return for Tae-ho surrendering Kang Kot-nim, Sullivan grants the space sweepers an amnesty and a lump sum to cover their debts.
 Tae-ho uses his share of the money to fund an expedition to find his lost daughter Kim Su-ni but feels guilty about betraying Kang.

-Sullivan intends to use Kang Kot-nim's nanobots to control a bomb fitted into an orbital factory.
-He intends to cause the factory to crash into the Earth, causing a cataclysmic accident.
+Sullivan considers Kang's nanobots as a threat due to their potential to restore the Earth and render his idyllic planetoids irrelevant.
+Because only a direct thermonuclear blast can destroy the nonobots, he intends to destroy the nanobots, Earth, and Kang all at once by sending them with the bomb to crash on Earth.
 Tae-ho's team rescue Kang but struggle to disable the bomb and stop the collision.
 They enlist the help of the other spacers in stopping the collision.
 During a climactic battle with Sullivan, Tae-ho and his companions manage to detach the bomb from the orbital factory.
 Sullivan is killed when the bomb collides with his spaceship.

 Following the battle, UTS makes reparations to those affected by Sullivan's crimes.
 Kang Kot-nim is adopted by Tae-ho and his crew, who are richer and settle scores with their crooked financial manager.
 Tae-ho also reconnects with Kim Su-ni on the astral plane while Bubs obtains a female human body.